 BACP Counselling & Psychotherapy

-BACP Registered Person-Centred counselling service offering face-to-face outdoor “walk-and-talk” therapy in the Glasgow area, in addition to online and telephone sessions serving clients anywhere in the world.
+BACP Registered Person-Centred counselling service offering online, telephone, outdoor and face to face sessions serving clients locally in East Kilbride and remotely anywhere in the world.

 "Louise has helped me deal with a difficult and uncertain time in my life, without her I don’t know what I would have done."
 (Anonymous)

 "Louise you have been a Godsend.
 I am now a completely different person from last year.
 Thank you.”
 (Anonymous)

 "Louise listened to me, did not judge but helped me to think things through.
 She definitely helped me when I was at a low point."
 (Anonymous)

 "I am delighted with the support I have received during my counselling sessions with Louise.
 Having been through counselling twice before, this is the first time I feel that I have been able to make sense of my past and how things have affected my mental health.
 She has given me support strategies to help me take more control of my own mental health like book recommendations to suit my needs.
 She has shown me compassion and support throughout our sessions and has such a warm and caring personality and is an easy person to relate with."
 (Anonymous)

 "I am a different person than I was 5 months ago due to the support I have had from Louise.
 I see things more clearly.
 I am able to distinguish what I can and cannot change and I am more accepting of this.
 I have seen personal growth, and I am more aware of my boundaries and hopefully will never forget my own boundaries and allow other people to disregard these, as they are important for my own health."(Anonymous)